VirgilBB/metal-validator-akash/README.md

 All three are required to register your validator on the [Metal Wallet Dashboard](https://wallet.metalblockchain.org/).

+**Also save the Public IP (RPC Endpoint)** - This is useful for deploying the Grafana monitoring template.

 **Important:** Use the Node ID, Public Key, and Signature from logs AFTER the IP update completes.
 The Node ID may change after the IP update, so always use the final values.

 ### Recurring Status Updates
 After the IP update, your logs will show a status update every 20 minutes with your validator credentials.
-You can always find your Node ID, Public Key, and Signature in recent logs.
+You can always find your Node ID, Public Key, Signature, and RPC Endpoint in recent logs.

 ## Backup Your Validator (Highly Recommended)